FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 | `pep-proxy-id`         | ID of an existing PEP Proxy, found with the `pep_proxy` table                  | `iot_sensor_f3d0245b-3330-4e64-a513-81bf4b0dae64`         |

 Tokens are designed to expire after a set period.
 If the `X-Auth-token` value you are using has expired, log-in again to obtain a new token.
-For this tutorial, a long lasting set of tokens has been created for each user and persisted into the database, so there is usually no need to refresh tokens.
+For this tutorial, a long-lasting set of tokens has been created for each user and persisted into the database, so there is usually no need to refresh tokens.

 ## Logging In via REST API calls